 Home and Community Supports

-— services include in-home family support, respite care, personal support and personal care assistant (PCA) for children, adolescents and adults.
+— services include in-home family support, respite care, and personal support for children, adolescents and adults.

 Learn Talk Play

 — an innovative small group rehabilitation program for children with social communication and emotional regulation needs.

 — play and structured activities using music that help children improve academic, social, emotional, communication and physical skills.

 — evaluations and treatment that improve children's fine and gross motor skills, self-care, and sensory integration.

 — available for those with autism and emotional/behavioral issues, this therapy program is designed to improve relationships and teach parents skills to manage behavior issues.

 — provide support services that are not traditionally covered by county or state program funding and are often provided by unpaid family caregivers.